Stealing Klimt

+Storyline

 The paintings included Portrait of Adele Bloch-Bauer I, the portrait of Altmann's aunt, Adele Bloch-Bauer, which had been renamed the Woman in Gold.
 Stealing Klimt recounts Altmann's youth in early 20th century Vienna, her escape from the Nazis, and her struggle to recover the five paintings.

-Altmann selected Randol Schoenberg, a Californian lawyer with an Austrian background, to represent her in her legal quest to recover the five Klimts.
-Altmann and Schoenberg were assisted by Hubertus Czernin, an Austrian journalist who had previously investigated and revealed the World War II activities of Kurt Waldheim, former President of Austria and UN Secretary General.
+Altmann selected Randol Schoenberg, a US lawyer from California with an Austrian background, to represent her in her legal quest to recover the five Klimts.
+Altmann and Schoenberg were assisted by Hubertus Czernin, an Austrian journalist, who had previously investigated and revealed the World War II activities of Kurt Waldheim, former President of Austria and UN Secretary General.

 Altmann's legal battle eventually ended up in the US Supreme Court where she had to face not only Austria but also the US State Department.

+The US Supreme Court gave jurisdiction over Austria, and an Austrian arbitration panel then decided that the five paintings belonged to her.

+The ruling in favour of Maria Altmann came as a great shock to the Austrian public and the government.
+The loss of the paintings was regarded in Austria as a loss of national treasure.